experimentarium/etsap-tiam/docs/model_objective/time-horizon.md

 # Time Resolution

 The TIAM model covers a time horizon from 2015 to 2100, which is divided into ten periods.
-The model splits each time period into six time slices consisting of three seasons, namely, summer, winter, and intermediate with equal length (i.e., four months).
-To consider changes in load based on sector demand profiles, each season is further divided into day and night accounting for 16 hours and 8 hours, respectively (Figure 1).
+The model splits each time period into twelve time slices consisting of four seasons, namely, summer, autum, winter and spring with equal length (i.e., three months).
+To consider changes in load based on sector demand profiles, each season is further divided into day, night and peak (cf. Figure 1).

 ![Time Horizon in TIAM](./figs/time-horizon.png)